biolink/biolink-model/docs/index.md

      * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
      * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
      * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
+     * [NucleicAcidSequenceMotif](NucleicAcidSequenceMotif.md) - A linear nucleotide sequence pattern that is widespread and has, or is conjectured to have, a biological significance. e.g. the TATA box promoter motif, transcription factor binding consensus sequences.
      * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding chemical entities
          * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part
              * [Cell](Cell.md)